 Having your seat adjusted properly can help you avoid the temptation to slouch as you drive.
 Slouching is not good for your back.
 You need to have your seat set so that you can comfortably reach the pedals and steering wheel.
-As you’re driving, your legs are working to push the pedals, but you can’t set both feet firm on the floor like you can when you’re sitting normally.

 To make sure your seat is adjusted properly…